Override-6/Linkit/README.md

 ## This readme is currently being rewritten
 **WARNING :** for now, this framework should be used only for trusted networks, a security update that adds permissions will be sooner available, and JVM versions under 11 will not be supported.

+**The README is more of a messy tutorial than an actual introduction to the project.**
+**Take a look at the [wiki](https://github.com/Override-6/Linkit/wiki/Introducing-Linkit) for an introduction to the Linkit Framework : https://github.com/Override-6/Linkit/wiki/Introducing-Linkit**

 ## Features
 ### Network
 * Multiple connection per application.